 Next, your doctor measures the affected area in order to prepare the area and the donor tissue.
 With traditional surgery, your doctor cuts away a section of damaged tissue and sutures a new section of donor tissue in its place.
 With endothelial keratoplasty, your surgeon makes a tiny incision, removes your damaged tissue and places a thin disc of donor tissue at the back of the cornea, leaving the healthy tissue intact.

 Post-operative healing times and visual recovery vary depending on which type of transplant was performed.
 After DSEK and DMEK, it is important to lie flat on your back to help the transplant tissue stick to your cornea.
 A full-thickness transplant (PKP) takes longer to heal and eye protection – a shield, glasses, or sunglasses – is worn for at least 30 days to protect the eye from inadvertent trauma after surgery.

-If you’re interested in learning about your options for cornea repair, contact the providers at David J. Fuerst, MD, Inc. by phone, or request an appointment online today.
+If you’re interested in learning about your options for cornea repair, contact the providers at Fuerst Eye Center by phone, or request an appointment online today.